valters-tomsons/DayZLauncher-UnixPatcher/README.md

 ## Usage:

 1. Download and extract the latest release
-2. Run `bin/DayZLauncher.UnixPatcher` in terminal and follow the instructions
+2. Run `DayZLauncher.UnixPatcher` in terminal and follow the instructions
 3. If you see a success message, boot up DayZ and enjoy!

 ! **Patch will need to be re-applied after game updates.**